colin-mccarthy/plainwhite-jekyll/_posts/2019-03-23-welcome-to-jekyll.markdown

 ![Clusters]({{ site.url }}/plainwhite-jekyll/pics/test.png)

-Tanzu Mission control uses an opesource project named Cluster API to handle the bootstrapping of Kubernetes clusters.
-Cluster API is part of an effort driven by a group known as SIG Cluster Lifecycle, SIG in this context stands for special interest group.
-And this is the group that is focused on streamlining and improving the Cluster Lifecycle Management for Kubernetes clusters, In an Open Source fashion.
-Cluster API provides Kubernetes style API's and patterns.
-These are declarative API's that allow you as a cluster operator, or cluster admin to declaratively define what a cluster should look like, and then have cluster API.
-Reconcile that or realize that declarative definition.

-One of the goals of Cluster API, is to provide lifecycle management for Kubernetes clusters and work both on premises and in the public cloud, which means that users can experience a similar user experience, whether running clusters on premises environment like Vsphere or a public cloud environment.

-I'd like to provide some definitions for frequently used terms.
-The first is a management cluster, a management cluster is a Kubernetes cluster and into this Kubernetes cluster have been installed the cluster API components.
-This enables this management cluster to manage the lifecycle of other Kubernetes clusters.
-These other Kubernetes clusters are properly known in cluster API, as workload clusters.

-To accomplish Lifecycle Management cluster API also uses the concept of a provider.
-Providers have names like cluster API provider for AWS, or cluster API provider for vSphere.
-These providers, provide the support for an integration with a particular infrastructure platform.

-As a cluster admin you should be able to, create Kubernetes clusters by filling out a few fileds in Mission Contrlo and then have The Cluster API Management cluster in this case, actually go out and create the cluster and bootstrap it and get it running to your definition.

-Tanzu Mission Control is a SaaS offering that gives you the ability to manage any Kubernetes cluster, regardless if it's in Vsphere, or not.
-Mission Control is using Cluster API behind the scenes.

 As you can see, here, I have a couple of different examples deployed, I have an AKs cluster, I have a vSphere cluster, I have, an Eks, cluster GCP clusters, I can manage all these clusters from one single pane of glass.